SpellarBot/learnjava/effectivejava/README_EffectiveJava.md

 * easy to add new methods to abstract class

 ### Item 19 - use interfaces only to define types
-* dont use for holding Constants.
+* don't use for holding Constants.

 ### Item 20 - Prefer class hierarchies to tagged classes